- Year Round

-With generous support from the Bernard Osher Foundation, the Jewish Film Institute’s Mitzvah Series was inaugurated in 2007 to take our Festival programming “on the road” to senior centers and homes where residents are less mobile and often cannot attend our regular in-theatre programs.
-JFI ensures that our specially curated film programming reaches the broadest possible audience.
-The program is provided at no charge to Bay Area senior centers and nursing homes whose residents do not otherwise have access to independent Jewish-themed films and discussions.
-Program activities include post-screening discussions between seniors and JFI staff members about issues relevant to our attendees.
-JFI’s collaboration with senior agencies have included the Reutlinger Center for Jewish Living, Rhoda Goldman Plaza and the Oshman Family JCC of Palo Alto.
+The Jewish Film Institute's Mitzvah Series was inaugurated in 2007 to take its Festival programming "on the road" to senior centers and residential communities for audiences that would otherwise not be able to view Festival films.
+Mitzvah Series programs are provided at no charge to residents and include post-screening discussions on issues in the films.
+JFI's collaboration with senior agencies has included the Reutlinger Center for Jewish Living, Rhoda Goldman Plaza and the Oshman Family JCC of Palo Alto.

 In 2017, the Jewish Film Institute started a Mitzvah Series of screenings at San Quentin State Prison and has screened three films since January for inmates who identify and don't identify as Jewish.
 Each screening is followed by a discussion on the film's themes with a JFI programmer.

 The Mitzvah Series also includes free matinee screenings at the annual San Francisco Jewish Film Festival and in four Bay Area cities.

 "The Mitzvah Series has been a real gift to our community!
 Many of our residents are not able to go out to movies and having the ability to see what is happening in the Jewish community and within Jewish film.
 These screenings keep them active and engaged.
 We are thankful for the diversity of film you were able to show us with the Mitzvah Series and the discussions it encouraged as well.
 Thank You!"